What are Infrared Rays?

-Infrared radiation is used in applications like remote sensing which is used in weather applications.
-All bodies give off some thermal energy and based on this property, infrared rays have a wide variety of operations in covert operations as well.
-Infrared rays also find their application in the field of astronomy.
+Infrared radiation is used in applications like remote sensing, which is used in weather applications.
+All bodies produce some thermal energy and based on this property, infrared rays have a wide variety of operations in covert operations as well.
+Infrared rays are also used in the field of astronomy.

 Infrared light can also be called thermal light.
 The light which falls on your body when you sit near a campfire or even the light of the sun, these kinds of lights also emit some thermal energy which causes you to feel the heat.
 Infrared heaters also come under this where they use infrared radiation to generate thermal energy.

 Stay tuned with BYJU’S to fall in love with learning!